-Calbright College supports and promotes adult students throughout their education journey, including admissions, enrollment, completion, and job training with an end goal of employment.
-We aim to provide economic mobility for working adults who lack easy access to traditional forms of higher education.
+We support students throughout their education journey, including admissions, enrollment, completion, and job readiness training.
+We aim to provide economic mobility for working adults who might lack easy access to traditional forms of higher education, and connect students to labor marketplaces and potential employers.